- Prevention when outside near bush or grassy areas

 ** If you are anaphylatic to ticks, follow your doctor’s advice

 - Do not cover the tick in methylated spirits, rubbing alcohol, bi-carbonate of soda, Vaseline, any other substance or burn it with a match – this will make the tick release bacteria-containing Lyme disease (as well as other organisms and disease) into your blood stream; and

 - It is important to remember that not all ticks carry the bacteria that causes Lyme disease.
 Once you have removed a tick, it is important to the observe for symptoms.
 Should you experience symptoms, please take this Recent Tick Bite treatment advice to your doctor for evaluation: As per Dr Sapi:“Uni of NewHaven states that in vitro studies indicate Doxycycline must be taken to prevent Chronic Lyme disease (if you stress the Borrelia bacteria that cause Lyme Disease and they become cysts which makes it much more difficult to treat) starting with 100mg twice a day, and if tolerated increase to 200mg twice day slowly; and also tinidazole one a day and increase gradually to one three times a day for 6 -12 weeks.
 It is essential that you also take a good probiotic each day 2 hours after the antibiotics, for the length of the antibiotics, and for an extra two weeks.”

 - Alternatively, contact us for a Lyme-aware physician near you.

-- A great resource is the Lyme Disease Prevention poster from the Californian Lyme Disease Association, which you can download here.
+- A great resource is the Lyme Disease Basics – Personal Prevention from the US Lyme Disease Association, which you can download here.